thradams/cake/README.md

 If you have a project that is distributed with code, you don't need to limit the project development at the lower supported language version.
 For instance, you can use attributes like *nodiscard* during the development or *defer*, both features improving the code security.
 Then adding a extra step in your build you can distribute a readable C99 source code that compiles everywhere.
-Cake can also be used as static analyzer.
+Cake can also be used as static analyzer, especially the new ownership analysis.

 # Features

 * C23 preprocessor
 * C23 syntax analysis
 * C23 semantic analysis (> 58 errors, > 16 warnings)
+* static ownership checks (extension)
 * sarif output
 * C backend
 * AST